 We all know the significance of employee accountability in the workplace today.
 However, when do we step from accountability into culpability?
 There is not too fine a line….

 Accountability is simply the state of being held liable, responsible and answerable for your own actions.
 Employees who are paying attention are dealing with this every day.
 Culpability, however, is the degree of one’s own blameworthiness in the commission of a crime or offense – ergo – you can be legally charged.
 Wikipedia describes culpability as simply a measure of the degree to which you can be held morally or legally responsible for your actions and inactions.
 Remember Oprah’s mantra: Silence means consent!

 Either way, you need to be aware of and to assess your own situations with eyes wide open.
 We all know stepping up to the plate can not only be paralyzing in itself (with all the power issues you will face) but, also, it could mean putting your own job (and accompanying income for your family) on the line.
 This is responsibility, accountability and reality on steroids!

 At the very least, you may wish to consult with an attorney for advice.

-Perhaps it’s time to revisit my Ethical Priority Compass® – which can be your North Star in these circumstances. it’s just three points and, if you follow in this order, you will never be lost!
+Perhaps it’s time to revisit my signature Ethical Priority Compass® which can be your North Star in these circumstances.
+It’s just three points and, if you follow in this order, you will never be lost!

-A year from now, we will all be watching a culpability trial of the three police officers in the George Floyd murder when it is played out on the world stage.
+We will soon be watching a culpability trial of the three police officers in the George Floyd murder when it is played out on the world stage.
 And, we will all be asking ourselves, “Why didn’t they STOP this?”
-(Don’t worry – those officers are already asking themselves this question right now).
+(Don’t worry – those officers have been asking themselves this question for some time).